AliciaFrederick/choice-and-chance/content/Extras/Character Sheet/C&C Character Sheet.md

 race: Ruk
 portrait:
 cssclasses:
+draft: "true"
 ---
 %% This page is used to generate the [[C&C Character Sheet.pdf]].
-Print with 2 pages per sheet, Landscape, Scale 113, Flip on short side. %%
+Print with 2 pages per sheet, Landscape, Minimal margins, Flip on short side. %%

 ## Combat